usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Check if two types are equivalent.
+Check if two types are equivalent, i.e. they are both subtypes of each other.

 ## function eq {#Type-eq}